fusepoolP3/p3-transformer-readme/README.md

 * Most readmes already contain such information in some form
 * How to invoke the transformer using GET and POST
 * cURL based examples
-* subchapters for better readability
+* Can contain subchapters for better readability
-* codes and examples should be `code formated`
+* Codes and examples should be `code formated`

 ## Additional chapters
 * Any additional chapter should come after the *Try it out*, *Compiling and Running* and *Usage* chapters for better readability